symbolicdata/symbolicdata.github.io/Events.2012-12.markdown

 [HTWK](http://www.htwk-leipzig.de) - Hochschule für Technik, Wirtschaft und Kultur Leipzig - Karl-Liebknecht-Straße 132, 04277 Leipzig (Lipsius-Bau)

-Note that we have no funding for that workshop, so all expenses on travelling and lodging are to the participants.
+Note that we have no funding for that workshop, so all expenses on travelling, lodging and "Kneipe" are to the participants.
 We kindly ask you to **announce your interest for participation until Nov.
 30, 2012**, to [Hans-Gert Gräbe](mailto:graebe@informatik.uni-leipzig.de).

 ### Program Schedule (tentative)